 You will be part of the Theory of Computational Systems Group based at the South Kensington Campus.

-- A one-page research statement indicating what you see are interesting research issues relating to the above post and why your expertise is relevant.
+- A 2-page research statement indicating what you see are interesting research issues relating to the above post and why your expertise is relevant.

 For technical issues when applying online please email email@example.com